Code4SA/old-code4sa.github.io/_posts/2015-04-08-pay-a-living-wage.md

 ## Raising the minimum wage will increase unemployment
 *Retort*: [No it won't](http://www.theguardian.com/commentisfree/2014/jun/11/the-evidence-is-clear-increasing-the-minimum-wage-doesnt-cause-unemployment).
 We are not however suggesting that the minimum wage be increased, only that you make an informed decision the next time that you haggle over R100 per month.

 ## She doesn't deserve it.
 She is lazy.
 Watches TV.
-Puts the socks in the wrong place etc./
+Puts the socks in the wrong place etc.
 *Retort*: Get someone more competent (or pay enough so that she isn't so demoralised in her job).

 ## My taxes provide her with free healthcare/education/etc